IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Idyllic Cases - Build Guide.md

 The last piece should be the smallest.

-We can now begin removing the protective film!
-However, we will do this layer-by-layer.
+We can now begin removing the protective film, however, we will do this layer-by-layer.

 ---